Gary Webb: Webb's later views

 Within "The Mighty Wurlitzer Plays On" essay Webb stated he believed there was an active "collusion between the press and the powerful" to report freely on inconsequential matters, "but when it comes to the real down and dirty stuff...
 We begin to see the limits of our freedoms".
 He also stated "the series presented dangerous ideas" by suggesting "crimes of state had been committed" (i.e. that the "federal government bore some responsibility, however indirect, for the flood of crack that coursed through black neighborhoods in the 1980s").

+Webb wrote later that he "never believed, and never wrote, that there was a grand CIA conspiracy behind the crack plague [...]
+The CIA couldn’t even mine a harbor without getting its trench coat stuck in its fly."

 Later career

 After leaving The Mercury News, Webb worked as an investigator for the California State Legislature.
 His assignments included investigating racial profiling by the California Highway Patrol and charges that the Oracle Corporation had received a no-bid contract award of $95 million in 2001.

 While working at the legislature, Webb continued to do freelance investigative reporting, sometimes based on his investigative work.
-For instance, he published an article on racial profiling in traffic stops in Esquire magazine, in April 1999.
+For instance, he wrote an article regarding racial profiling in traffic stops which appeared in the April 1999 edition of Esquire magazine.

 Webb later moved to the State Assembly's Office of Majority Services.
 He was laid off in February 2004 when Assembly Member Fabian Núñez was elected Speaker.

 In August 2004, Webb joined the Sacramento News & Review, an alternative weekly newspaper, where he continued doing investigative writing.
 One of his last articles examined America's Army, a video game designed by the U.S. Army.